paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-voting.md

 }
 ```

-  * Determine the amount of tranches `n_tranches` our view of the protocol requires of this approval entry.
   * Ignore all tranches beyond `tranche_now`.
     * First, take tranches until we have at least `session_info.needed_approvals`.
 Call the number of tranches taken `k`
     * Then, count no-shows in tranches `0..k`.
 For each no-show, we require another non-empty tranche.
 Take another non-empty tranche for each no-show, so now we've taken `l = k + j` tranches, where `j` is at least the number of no-shows within tranches `0..k`.